sider/sider-docs/docs/enterprise/github.md

 Note that we assume your Sider Enterprise is running on `https://sider.example.com` in this guide, and you should replace the hostname with the actual name.

-## Registering a GitHub app
+## Registering a GitHub App

-Create a new GitHub app on your GitHub Enterprise.
+Create a new GitHub App on your GitHub Enterprise.
 Read the [Creating a GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) for details.

-The new GitHub app should have the following properties.
+The new GitHub App should have the following properties.

 - GitHub App name: `Sider`
 - Homepage URL: `https://sider.example.com`